Layan002/Mechanical-task4-designing-gears-and-simulating-them/README.md

 > - Two gears with different modules will not mate together because the unit size of the gear must match in order for gears to mate together.<br>
 > - The pressure angle must be the same for all gears to make them compatible.

+## Equations
+We need to determine : Module, number of teeth, and pressure angle.

+This all we will assume according to aour needs and from it we can find:

+- Pitch diameter (Reference diameter) = Module × Number of teeth

+- Outside diameter = (number of teeth +2 ) *  Module

+- The distance between outer circle and base circle = Module * 2

+- The distance between root diameter and outer diameter (depth) is = module * if Module equals or greater than 1.25 then multiply by 2.25, if else: multeply by 2.4

+- Fillet = 0.3 * Module

+- distance to distance Chamfer = Module.

 # SolidWorks
 First I want to design one gear that has module of 2mm, 25 teeth, and 20 degrees of pressure, to establish the concept in my mind [3]. <br>